LoyolaUnivMD/Lab2Template/README.md

 ## Problem:
 You are hired to work for a lottery company.
 Your task is to write a Java program for the Quick Play function from the lottery vending machine.

-Your program needs to prompt the player for their name and generate 10 random lottery tickets for the.
+Your program needs to prompt the player for their name and generate 10 random lottery tickets for them.

+_**Update:**_ Your program should also prompt the player for how much they want to play.

 Each lottery ticket consists of 6 numbers ranging from 0 to 99.
 After printing out the tickets, your program should print out a "good luck" message with the player's **first name** and their potential winning prize.

 Many users may enter blank spaces before and after the name, make sure your program handles it gracefully.

+_**Update:**_ The Lotto Winning Numbers are :  3, 5, 16, 58, 59, 11.
+(Got them from [https://www.lotteryusa.com/])

+Everytime any of the lotto numbers match any of the winning numbers, let the money the user is playing be raised to the power of 1.75 (Hint, it's an exponent).

+This amount now becomes the prize money.

-The prize money is already stored in the **prize** variable.
+The prize money should be stored in the **prize** variable.
 You should use the **DecimalFormat** class to format the output properly.

 ## Output: